Jill Messick: Death

 Messick died by suicide in Los Angeles on February 7, 2018, one day after the third anniversary of her mother's death.
 The manner of her suicide was not announced.

 After that, Messick's family issued a public statement that was critical of the media, Weinstein, and McGowan, as well as "our new culture of unlimited information sharing and a willingness to accept statement as fact.
 The speed of disseminating information has carried mistruths about Jill as a person, which she was unable and unwilling to challenge.
 She became collateral damage in an already horrific story."
 Her family defended Messick's decision to not publicly address McGowan's negative statements about her because of "fear of undermining the many individuals who came forward in truth.
 She opted not to add to the feeding frenzy, allowing her name and her reputation to be sullied despite having done nothing wrong."
-It also asserts that, contrary to McGowan's accusations, Messick (who supported the Me Too movement) "was the first person who stood up on Rose's behalf, and alerted her bosses to the horrific experience which Rose suffered" despite being a junior-level employee at that time.
+It also asserts that, contrary to McGowan's accusations, Messick (who supported the MeToo movement) "was the first person who stood up on Rose's behalf, and alerted her bosses to the horrific experience which Rose suffered" despite being a junior-level employee at that time.

 McGowan paid tribute to Messick on Instagram without addressing her family's accusations.
 Messick was among the deceased memorialized at the 90th Academy Awards.